carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ##### AWS Directory Service

-- Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources.
-Hierarchical database of users, groups, computers - trees and forests.
+- Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources. **Hierarchical database of users, groups, computers - trees and forests**.

 ###### Compatible with Microsft Active Directory